1. She eats them.

 Or so it seemed.

 She forgot one simple fact: Daddy has no shame.
 You see, she is my third child, so I've been to this rodeo before.
 My first child was able to fend me away from her chicken nuggets by taking a bite out of each one.
-But, by the time I've gotten to my third child, a little toddler slobber is not going to stop me.
+But, by the time I've gotten to Thing 3, a little slobber is not going to stop me.
 If Daddy wants a chicken nugget the only way for her to keep Daddy from eating that chicken nugget is to eat all of it so there is none left for Daddy.